rdappel/demo1/README.md

 🔻 You can use Markdown to format your README file.
 Markdown is a lightweight markup language that allows you to write formatted text using plain text syntax.
 You can learn more about Markdown at [https://www.markdownguide.org/](https://www.markdownguide.org/).

-## This is the DEV branch.
+## Test repo for the Version Control Essentials course.

-### This is a test FEATURE.
+🌍 Hello World! --- IGNORE ---

-Made fix from the DEV branch.
+This is the change I wanted!!!